OldSmurf56/xpeng/README.md

-# xpeng
-Guide to retrieving data from Xpeng cars and publish in Home Assistant
+# Guide to retrieving data from Xpeng cars and publish in Home Assistant

+## Overview

+This is a guide and a bit of code for retrieving Xpeng data from enode.com to be able to present these in Home Assistant

+## Prerequisites

 Xpeng